dgraph-io/dgraph-docs/content/deploy/production-checklist.md

 * 1000 IOPS minimum
 * 3000 IOPS for medium and large datasets

 Instances such as c5d.4xlarge have locally-attached NVMe SSDs with high IOPS.
 You can also use EBS volumes with provisioned IOPS (io1).
+AWS [gp3](https://aws.amazon.com/about-aws/whats-new/2020/12/introducing-new-amazon-ebs-general-purpose-volumes-gp3/?nc1=h_ls) disks are a good option and have 3000 Baseline IOPS at any disk size.
 If you are not running performance-critical workloads, you can also choose to use cheaper gp2 EBS volumes.
-AWS introduced the new [gp3](https://aws.amazon.com/about-aws/whats-new/2020/12/introducing-new-amazon-ebs-general-purpose-volumes-gp3/?nc1=h_ls) disks that gives 3000 IOPS at any disk size.

 Recommended disk sizes for Dgraph Zero and Dgraph Alpha:

 * Dgraph Zero: 200 GB to 300 GB.
 Dgraph Zero stores cluster metadata information and maintains a write-ahead log for cluster operations.
 * Dgraph Alpha: 250 GB to 750 GB.
 Dgraph Alpha stores database data, including the schema, indices, and the data values.
 It maintains a write-ahead log of changes to the database.
 Your cloud provider may provide better disk performance based on the volume size.
+* If you plan to store over 1.1TB per Dgraph Alpah instance, you must increase either the MaxLevels or TableSizeMultiplier.

 Additional recommendations: